-Ashes-

 “I am standing.”

-“You are sitting … and I bet if you try to get back up, you will lose your balance.”
+“You’re sitting, and I bet if you try to get back up, you’ll lose your balance.”

-I wanted to prove him wrong by getting up, but before I could he placed a hand on my shoulder urging me to stay down.
+I wanted to prove him wrong by standing up, but before I could, he placed a hand on my shoulder, gently urging me to stay down.
+“Just rest for a little while.”

-I nodded, as I let myself fall back on the bench, looking over the big palace.
+I nodded and let myself relax on the bench, gazing at the large palace.
 It was beautiful.
-I wondered how it was growing up here.
+I wondered what it had been like growing up here.

 “Lonely,” he said.